 2. Mentimeter

 1. H5P Can be used to create a wide range of interactive activities, videos with embedded questions and presentations.
 H5P content can be embedded into other websites as well.
-Activity creation requires paid submission.
+Activity creation requires a paid subscription.

 2. Padlet is a multimedia platform that can be used collaboratively to brainstorm ideas, create timelines, and post multimedia resources using discussion boards.